 Study Christianity & Contemporary Culture at The King's University

 The Christianity and Contemporary Culture minor explores these ideas and more as it seeks to place the Christian religion within its larger context.
-Studying subjects in theology, philosophy, and history offer students a better understanding of how Christianity has slowly evolved and changed over the the centuries.
-Topics in world religions, contemporary theology, and Christian social and political movements explore how Christians engage with, and are understood by, the world around them.
+Studying subjects in theology, philosophy and history offers students a better understanding of how Christianity has slowly evolved and changed over the the centuries.
+Topics in world religions, contemporary theology and Christian social and political movements explore how Christians engage with, and are understood by, the world around them.

-The Christianity and Contemporary Culture minor is an excellent choice for students looking enter ministry or Christian non-profit work upon graduation but it is also an excellent program for any student looking to better understand the role Christianity plays in our world and what being a Christian out to look and feel like today.
+The Christianity and Contemporary Culture minor is an excellent choice for students looking to enter ministry or Christian non-profit work upon graduation, but it is also an excellent program for any student looking to better understand the role Christianity plays in our world and what being a Christian ought to look and feel like today.

 Christianity & Contemporary Culture Program Highlights

 - Develop skills and knowledge that equip you to be a Christian who engages Western culture

 - Encounter Christianity’s past and present through a variety of approaches, including music, theology, sociology, politics, philosophy, history, literature and journalism

 - Foster an understanding of the foundational beliefs of other world religions and how Christians might understand and interact with other faith groups